An Exploration of Default Images in Text-to-Image Generation: Discussion

 \item[P2.] \textit{Model-specific default images:} Each model version has its own set of default images, based on its training data.

 \item[P3.] \textit{Paradox of rarity and commonality:} Default images are both rare and common.
 Default images are rare in that they do not occur in response to most prompts written by Midjourney users.
 However, default images are also common in that they may occur in response to unknown inputs in a prompt.
-Default images blend infinitely with other known concepts in a prompt.
+Default images blend seamlessly with other knappear to share a common style, this straightforward association may obfuscate a more complex reality.
+For instance, inown concepts in a prompt.

 \item[P4.] \textit{Influence of prompt specificity:} When users provide vague or ambiguous prompts, default images are more likely to emerge due to the model's reliance on generic visual patterns.